Major water projects

 • enhance communication between Council and community members affected by the project

-• increase our understanding of community feedback about wastewater management and the development of the Chambers Flat WWTP and connecting trunk infrastructure
+• increase our understanding of community feedback about the development of the Chambers Flat WWTP and connecting trunk infrastructure

-You can download the Chambers Flat WWTP Community Reference Group Terms of Reference (PDF 639 KB) and Chambers Flat WWTP Community Reference Group nomination form (PDF 240 KB).
+For more information and terms of reference, please read the Chambers Flat WWTP Community Reference Group Terms of Reference (PDF 639 KB).

 The current members of the Chambers Flat Community Reference group are the following Chambers Flat residents: